France

 - Russia decided to unilaterally suspend the application of a substantial part of the provisions of the DTT concluded with France.

-- To be considered as a parent company, the foreign company must hold directly at least 10% of the other company’s share capital or voting rights over a 365-day period including the dividend payment date.
+- To be considered as a parent company, the foreign company must directly hold at least 10% of the other company’s share capital or voting rights over a 365-day period, including the dividend payment date.

-- To be considered as a parent company, the foreign company must hold 5% of the French company’s share capital or voting rights over a 24-month period including the dividend payment date.
+- To be considered as a parent company, the foreign company must hold 5% of the French company’s share capital or voting rights over a 24-month period, including the dividend payment date.

 WHT on French-source dividends